HiRQA: Hierarchical Ranking and Quality Alignment for Opinion-Unaware Image Quality Assessment: Introduction

-The main contributions of this paper are as follows: \begin{enumerate}[label={\arabic*)},nolistsep,leftmargin=*] \item We propose {HiRQA}, a novel opinion-unaware NR-IQA learning pipeline to predict image quality using a single distorted input, without relying on pristine reference images, opinion scores, or text prompts at inference time. \item We introduce a new loss formulation that combines a pair-of-pairs ranking loss and an embedding distance loss.
-This higher-order supervision strategy enables HiRQA to learn a hierarchical, distortion-aware feature space that aligns well with perceptual quality. \item Extensive experiments on benchmark IQA datasets and detailed ablation studies validate the effectiveness of our proposed training strategy.
-HiRQA achieves SOTA NR-IQA scores and outperforms existing methods on generalizability for unseen image distortions. \end{enumerate} Additionally, we offer a lightweight variant, \textbf{HiRQA-S}, which employs a smaller backbone and achieves performance comparable to top-performing models, while having an inference speed of \textit{$3.5$} milliseconds per image.
+In summary, the main contributions of this paper are as follows: \begin{enumerate} \item We propose {HiRQA}, a novel opinion-unaware NR-IQA learning pipeline to predict image quality using a single distorted input, without relying on pristine reference images, opinion scores, or text prompts at inference time. \item We introduce a new loss formulation that combines a pair-of-pairs ranking loss and an embedding distance loss.
+This higher-order supervision strategy enables HiRQA to learn a hierarchical, distortion-aware feature space that aligns well with perceptual quality. \item \Rebute{Extensive experiments on benchmark IQA datasets and detailed ablation studies validate the effectiveness of our proposed training strategy.
+HiRQA achieves SOTA performance on synthetic benchmarks and competitive performance on authentic datasets, while demonstrating promising generalization to unseen image distortions.} \end{enumerate}

+Additionally, we offer a lightweight variant, \textbf{HiRQA-S}, which employs a smaller backbone and achieves performance comparable to top-performing models, while having an inference speed of \textit{$3.5$} milliseconds per image.